-Digital privacy is important, and you’d be hard pressed to find anybody who thinks otherwise.
+Digital privacy is important, and you’d be hard-pressed to find anybody who thinks otherwise.

-Let’s dive in.
+Let’s dive right in!

 What Did the iOS 14 Update Actually Do?